Skip to ContentSkip to Navigation

 Regarding my current projects, there are quite a few.
 I am always writing many things at the same time.
 A large project that I am working on is called Engage, which is an international project in collaboration with EU Universities that looks at how to improve European Union policy.
 My task is to come up with the legal aspects of that matter, for example, what can be changed in the Treaty and which legal provisions we can use better.
 EU Diplo is another project I am working on, along with European Papers.

-What courses do you teach within the Faculty?
+What courses have you taught within the Faculty?

 In the European Law in a Global Context LLM, the main course I oversee is the Seminar Interactions bewteen Legal Systems.
 The other course I am involved with in the LLM is EU External Relations Law.
 In the International and European Law LLB programme, over the past years I have been involved in the Research Seminar as well as in a number of general EU law courses.